 4. Bring a plate

 If you’re wondering what to do with that large pile of kids’ artwork, it has a use!
-Use it as wrapping paper for presents or buy an inexpensive frame and frame it for a present.
-Priceless.
+Try it as wrapping paper for presents or buy an inexpensive frame and give it as a present.
+Commercial wrapping paper is very expensive so keep the large pieces to re-use or be creative with wrapping:

 6. De-clutter and sell

-Gather up all the toys, clothes and other things around the house you don’t use, wear or need anymore and sell it online.
-You might be surprised what you get for it.
+Gather up all the toys, clothes and other things around the house you don’t use, wear or need anymore and sell them online.
 Not only will you make some money, it gives you a chance to have a clear out and de-clutter the house.

 7. Secret Santa for the extended family